code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/README.md

 <a name=Functions></a>
 ## [Functions](Functions)
-Returning (value or struct) from function.
+- Returning (value or struct) from function.
 Function Taking struct as argument.
 Inbuilt functions, Closures
+- Associated Functions, impl block

 <a name=cpm></a>
 ## [Crates, Packages, Modules](Crates_Packages_Modules)